The Best Classes to Help Students for College

 Economics

-While not required by every college, again, it is a pretty common requirement to need to take economics in high school.
-This is usually only a semester long course, so it can be taken alongside an elective or some other semester course—which are somewhat rare in high school.
+Economics is a fairly common requirement on a high school transcript.
+This is usually only a semester long course, so it can be taken alongside an elective or some other semester course.

 Science

-The science requirements for colleges vary, though you can count on needing to take chemistry, biology and most likely anatomy as well.
-Remember that the requirements to graduate high school and those to be admitted to college differ widely.
-Talk to your counselor to see what the college of your choice requires.
+The science requirements for colleges vary, though you can count on needing to take chemistry, biology and sometimes anatomy as well.
+Talk to your counselor to see what the college of your choice and your degree path requires.

 Mathematics